nationalarchives/da-tre-dev-documentation/editorial-system-integration/README.md

 ![pic1](../beta-mvp-architecture/diagrams/aws-step-function-workflow-for-te.png)

+The integration between the Transformation Engine (TE) and the Editorial system is implemented using an AWS SQS queue in the AWS account where the Editorial system is provisioned.
+TE will notify Editorial system when the outputs are ready, and will provide one-time credentials for retrieval.
+The diagram above shows the integration.

 The TE will produce the following outputs for the Editorial system:
 1. the data payload (the judgment itself)
 2. the XML outputs of the parser